jtr13/1201/Syllabus.md

 Unless otherwise indicated, assignments must be submitted on CourseWorks as a <strong>single pdf file</strong> -- TurboScan or similar phone apps can be used for this purpose.

 Homework must be submitted by 11:59pm on the due date for full credit.
 Late assignments will only be accepted for the first 24 hours after the assignment is due.
-You are entitled to one late assignment, submitted within 24 hours of the due date, without penalty.
+You are entitled to one "free" late assignment, submitted within 24 hours of the due date, without penalty.
 After that, 4 points will be deducted for late assignments submitted within 24 hours of the due date.
-After the 24 hour period, CourseWorks will no longer accept homework submissions, and you will receive a zero for the assignment.</strong> No exceptions will be made unless I receive a note from an academic dean detailing unusual circumstances.
+After the 24 hour period, you will receive a zero for the assignment.
+No exceptions will be made unless I receive a note from an academic dean detailing unusual circumstances.

 If you submit more than one assignment, the last one will be counted.